-Written by former NHL defenseman Jason Strudwick
+The following section was written by former NHL defenceman Jason Strudwick.

 DEVELOPMENT

 The goal of sharing my thoughts is not to change your mind if you do not like the new way U9 is being played.
 By sharing my thoughts, I simply want to prepare those who are going into the program next Fall and help those who are currently in it.
 It was new for everyone this year and I wish I knew now what I did not know or understood in September.